rwanderc/blog/content/posts/2022-04-24-spike-generator.markdown

 # The solution

 Detecting spikes or valleys in discrete series of data is a matter of identifying the discontinuity of the curve.
 But if it's a discrete series of data, there is no concept of continuity or discontinuity.

-Let's understand a couple of ideas and work on analogies.
+Then we need to understand a couple of ideas and work on their applications for discrete series.

 The speed of a curve is the same as the angle of the curve in a specific point.
 Therefore, in discrete series, the speed is the quotient of the deltas: `dY / dX` = `y1-y0 / x1-x0`.